 Begin with two days in the colonial capital city of Santo Domingo to get to know each other and learn about Dominican history and culture.
 Then travel west along the coast to our project village.
-Located on the largely undeveloped southwestern coast, this small Caribbean village becomes our home for the next three weeks.
+Located on the largely undeveloped southwestern coast, this small Caribbean village becomes our home for the next two weeks.
 During this time, work together with warm and welcoming friends from the host village to complete work on important municipal projects identified by town leaders.
 Rotate through several volunteer projects including small-scale construction, planting an organic garden or seedlings, and teaching English to eager local Dominican children and adults.
 Choose an independent project of your own design to work on over the course of the program.
 Past volunteer projects have included working with a local cook to compile a book of recipes, designing and painting a mural at the local school, organizing a baseball tournament, and learning to dance the bachata.
 In the late afternoons, take time to enjoy the beach, practice your Spanish, and play games of baseball with friends from town.
 Participants can expect to complete between 40 and 60 hours of community service work.

 During our time in the village, we live together as a group in classrooms at the town’s primary school, while the school is on vacation.
 We sleep on camping pads on the floor of our group house, use simple bathrooms, and shower using buckets with clean well water.
 Days are full, beginning early with a hearty breakfast.
 Students form cooking and cleaning crews to help our Dominican friends prepare meals of rice, beans, chicken, eggs, plantains, and delicious fruits including papayas, mangoes, and bananas.